How to edit the directory?

 • To edit the appropriate wiki page, click on the Edit button (top right).

 • Add the number of the appropriate issue with a hash sign before it, e.g., #23.
 (You can find this number, e.g., in the address bar, when you see the issue.)
-GitLab will transform it to a link automatically.
+GitLab will transform it into a link automatically.

-• Check the Preview (above the Content editing part) if it looks OK, then click on Save changes (bottom).
+• Check the Preview (above the Content editing part).
+If it looks OK, then click on Save changes (bottom).

 Review a method and vote on it